LGBTQ art in Singapore

 LGBT art in Singapore, or queer art in Singapore, broadly refers to modern and contemporary visual art practices that draw on lesbian, gay, bisexual, and transgender+ imagery and themes, addressing topics such as LGBT rights, history and culture in Singapore.
 Such queer art practices are often by Singaporean or Singapore-based visual artists and curators who identify as LGBT+ or queer.

-Queer visual art is a notable countercultural facet of contemporary Singaporean society, which currently criminalises, albeit unenforced, consensual, private sexual acts between men (legal for women) through the continued presence of laws such as Section 377A of the Penal Code.
+Queer visual art is a notable countercultural facet of contemporary Singaporean society, which formerly criminalised, albeit unenforced, consensual, private sexual acts between men (legal for women) through the presence of laws such as Section 377A of the Penal Code.

 As homosexuality has been considered a taboo subject, practitioners in Singapore have historically contended with a host of limitations, with the avoidance of positive queer representation in local mainstream media, to operating with the risk of being blacklisted by the state, or vilification due to homophobia and transphobia from conservative aspects of wider Singaporean society.

+In August 2005, after organisers of the annual Nation party had their application to hold the event in Singapore abruptly rejected by the police, gay activists organised Singapore's first month-long gay pride celebration called IndigNation.

-Ever since the early 2010s however, LGBT+ topics have been gradually liberalised, with regular discussions about such topics in the public sphere and local mainstream media.
+Ever since the early 2010s, LGBT+ topics have been gradually liberalised, with regular discussions about such topics in the public sphere and local mainstream media.
 This was also in tandem with the rise of Pink Dot SG, which has now also influenced such events in many countries around the world.

 In Singapore's contemporary art history, openly out queer artists whose art practices engage with notions of queerness have been documented since the 1980s.
 Queer art practices from Singapore have also been exhibited internationally, more often beyond the specific curatorial framework of a queer art exhibition.
 These art practices are loosely connected, and not determined by a specific medium, spanning wide-ranging forms such as performance art, installation art, video art, drawing, painting, sculpture, photography, film, and mixed media, for instance.